Key Research Areas

 Since 2001, the LRC has played an influential role in global LED lighting research and education.
-Below are the LRC’s key SSL research projects from the last decade.
+Below are some of the LRC’s key research projects.

 Estimating LED Life